-2172 Subject Matter Which the Inventor or a Joint Inventor Regards as The Invention [R-11.2013]
+2172 Subject Matter Which the Inventor or a Joint Inventor Regards as The Invention [R-07.2022]

 I. FOCUS FOR EXAMINATION

 A rejection based on the failure of the claims to set forth the subject matter that the inventor regards as the invention is appropriate only where an inventor has stated, somewhere other than in the application as filed, that the invention is something different from what is defined by the claims.
 In other words, the invention set forth in the claims must be presumed, in the absence of evidence to the contrary, to be that which the inventor or a joint inventor regards as the invention.
 In re Moore, 439 F.2d 1232, 169 USPQ 236 (CCPA 1971).
 See also In re Zahn, 617 F.2d 261, 204 USPQ 988 (CCPA 1980).

 II.
 EVIDENCE TO THE CONTRARY